Child Care Certificate and Diploma Program Information

 Students learn the skills necessary to provide safe and competent care to children in a nurturing atmosphere.
 They can study how children develop physically, mentally and socially and encourage growth in a child care environment.
 Upon completing a program, students should verify what credentials are needed to work in the child care field.
 For example, a college degree may be necessary along with state registration.

 - Program Levels in Child Care: 1-year certificate or diploma and child care

 - Prerequisites: High school diploma or equivalent

 - Other Requirements: State registration, background check

 Popular Career Options

-A variety of professionals can be classified as child care workers, from those that work privately in homes to those that work in educational environments.
+A variety of professionals can be classified as child care workers, from those who work privately in homes, to those who work in educational environments.
 Child care workers can find work in such settings as:

 - Day cares